 Prof. Alison Tomlin.
 Co-investigator.
 University of Leeds.
 Professor.
 Expertise in energy, air quality and urban meteorology including reactive flow models for emissions and pollutant dispersion at multiple scales incorporating methods for predictive uncertainty quantification.

-Dr. Andrew Timmins.
+Dr. Andrew Timmis.
 Co-investigator.
 Loughborough University.
 Lecturer in Transport.
 Expertise in the quantitative assessment of environmental impacts including local air pollutants and covers the intersection of transport, urban form and planning.

 Dr. Christina Vanderwel.
 Co-investigator.
 Southampton University.
 UKRI Future Leaders Fellow and Lecturer.
 Expertise in experimental fluid mechanics, specialising in the use of laser diagnostics to study turbulent flows and mixing.
 Her fellowship, explores pollution dispersion through flow over 3D-printed urban models using fluorescent tracers.

 Prof. Zheng-Tong Xie.
 Co-investigator.
 University of Southampton.
 Expertise in computational simulation for urban flows, pollutant dispersion and heat transfer in outdoor and indoor urban environments.

-Dr. Helen Freeman.
+Dr Katy-Anne Moseley.
 Network coordinator.
 University of Leeds.
-Expertise in materials engineering, science policy and public engagement.
+Expertise in environmental microbiology, impact and public engagement.